ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 ![Angular logo surrounded by the flags of Germany, Serbia, Israel, India, Poland, Belgium, Italy, Macedonia, USA, Kenya symbolizing the community Angular conferences in 2024.](https://cdn-images-1.medium.com/max/1024/0*XG7aUr-ZD283mY6a)

-If you’ve organized an Angular conference that’s not on our list, please let us know at <devrel@angular.io> so we can spread the word.
+If you've organized an Angular conference that's not on our list, please let us know at <devrel@angular.io> so we can spread the word.

-We’d also like to thank all the 247 contributors between our last two major releases who helped us shape v19.
+We'd also like to thank all the 247 contributors between our last two major releases who helped us shape v19.

-Let’s continue to learn, grow, and build amazing things with Angular!
+Let's continue to learn, grow, and build amazing things with Angular!

-### Onward to 2025!
+### Onward to 2025

 Over the past year we worked hard on all the features we shipped as part of this release.
 We also connected with hundreds of developers to collect your feedback and understand how we can best support you in 2025.
-We’re in the process of going through our notes and the results of our developer satisfaction survey to validate our assumptions.
+We're in the process of going through our notes and the results of our developer satisfaction survey to validate our assumptions.

-A couple of core themes that keep occurring again and again are around modernizing Angular’s authoring experience and rethinking our unit testing recommendations.
-We’re planning to do a thorough research in this space early next year and share our findings with you to collect feedback before making any decisions.
-In the meantime, we’ll continue putting polishing touches on our reactivity APIs, bringing incremental DX improvements across the board and evolving Angular’s performance to enable you to build web apps with confidence!
+A couple of core themes that keep occurring again and again are around modernizing Angular's authoring experience and rethinking our unit testing recommendations.
+We're planning to do a thorough research in this space early next year and share our findings with you to collect feedback before making any decisions.
+In the meantime, we'll continue putting polishing touches on our reactivity APIs, bringing incremental DX improvements across the board and evolving Angular's performance to enable you to build web apps with confidence!

 Thank you for helping us shape Angular and onward to 2025! 🚀